Aishwaryalingayat/django-e-com/README.md

 # E-com
-This is the repo E-Com Project.
-In the project, I created Django application where users can view Items, add to card and checkout.
+This project is a fully functional eCommerce website with user and guest checkout capabilities.
+Users have the ability to add multiple products to cart, varying from physical to digital products.
+Payment integration handle with PayPal offering the ability to check out with a PayPal account and checkout with PayPal debit/credit card.

 ## Table of Contents